Mahfuzshihab/javascript/ProjectReflection.md

 # Overall Refletion

-From this JS Course, I learned lots of important concepts like DOM, Array, Async are from them.
+From this JS Course, I learned lots of important concepts with the help of My teacher she was very helpful.
 Specially i enjoyed learning DOM, it gave new life to the static website.
 I faced challenges in logic and condition making because this was the first time I was learning JS.
-I watched videos on internet but all I knew only introduction.My teacher was very helpful.
+I watched videos on internet but all I knew only introduction.
 In the middle of the course, I missed some classes.
 After that, it became very tough for me to catch up on everything, and today, I’m still struggling with some.

 ## Challenges for me